ColumPaget/wallpaper_mgr.lua/README.md

 wallpaper_mgr.lua [options]
 options:
   -sources <comma separated list of sources>       list of sources to get images from, overriding the default list.
+  +sources <comma separated list of sources>       append to list of sources.
   -list                                            list default sources.
   -add <source>                                    add a source to the list of default sources.
   -del <source>                                    remove an item from the list of default sources.